axelgar/timetrade/README.md

     - category

 - GET /services/:id
+  - next to 404 if services:id is not valid
   - renders the service detail page
   - includes the link to the buyer
   - button to hire the service

-- POST /services/:id/hired
+- POST /services/:id/booked
+  - next to 404 if services:id is not valid
   - redirects to / if user is anonymous
-  - body: (empty - the user is already stored in the session)
+  - body:
+    - owner
+    - service
+    - buyer
+    - state
+   - redirect to /trades

 - GET /user/:id
+ - next to 404 if user:id is not valid
  - redirects to / if user is anonymous
  - renders user profile
  - includes user offered services

 - GET /user/:id/trades
+ - next to 404 if user:id is not valid
  - redirects to / if user is anonymous
- - renders my trades page
+ - renders trades page
  - buttons to confirm or delete the service

-- POST /user/trades/:id/status
+- POST /user/:id/trades/:id/status
+ - next to 404 if user:id or trade:id is not valid
  - redirects to / if user is anonymous
- - body: updated status
+ - update status
+ - update coins
+ - redirect to /trades

 ## Models